 Protecting our nation’s public lands is a collective effort.
-Stewarding these treasured spaces depends on collaborations between federal, state, and local governments, nonprofits, corporations, volunteer organizations, schools, and individual citizens and visitors.
+Stewarding these treasured spaces depends on collaborations between federal, state, and local governments, nonprofits, businesses, volunteer organizations, schools, and individual citizens and visitors.

 Research has shown that these efforts are well worth our time and energy.
 Outdoor recreation has extensive mental and physical health benefits, from decreased anxiety and depression to improved heart and joint health and beyond.
 The power of unplugging and immersing yourself in nature truly can’t be overstated.